 17. See success

-Imagine your audience nodding in agreement listening intently to your presentation.
+– Nodding in agreement listening intently to your presentation

 Don’t try to imagine your audience naked….

 Before you speak switch your focus entirely on the present.